ALEHACKsp/spoofer-hwid-warehouse/README.md

 These programs should help in circumventing the hwid ban(but not the ip!!!!!).
 Links to some sources will be stored in files.
 No one cares what you think, and I won't say what you understand.
-What they spoof(I don't want to break it down separately and write how they differ):
+What they spoof(I don't want to break it down separately and write how they differ)(total  ~47):
 Disk number changer
 Symbolic
 ModulID